-The District previously applied and received a funding commitment from the State of California for a Clean Water State Revolving Fund Loan to finance the Woods Valley Ranch Wastewater Expansion Project located in the central valley area of the District.
+The District previously applied for and received a funding commitment from the State of California for a Clean Water State Revolving Fund Loan (CWSRF) to finance the Woods Valley Ranch Wastewater Expansion Project located in the Central Valley Area of the District.
 The project provides wastewater collection, treatment and disposal capacity for an additional 1095 Equivalent Dwelling Units of capacity.
 The original loan authorization was for \$30,735,000 and anticipated construction of six separate project components.
 Annual assessments from the assessment district that was formed over the properties participating in the project will be utilized for repayment of the loan.
-The loan is payable over a twenty-year term at an annual interest rate of 2.2%.
+The loan is payable over a twenty-year term (beginning in FY 2017-18 and ending FY 2036-37) at an annual interest rate of 2.2%.
 The District has completed three of the project components, including the Woods Valley Ranch Water Reclamation Facility Phase 2 Expansion, the Charlan Road Seasonal Storage and the South Village Collection System Project components at a total cost of approximately \$27.6M, \$24.6M of which was funded from the CWSRF Loan.
-Staff prepared a \$6.5M CWSRF application for financing for the final two project components, construction of the Orchard Run Lift Station and the North Village Lift Station.
+Staff prepared a \$6.5M CWSRF application for the financing of the final two project components, construction of the Orchard Run Lift Station and the North Village Lift Station.
 However, approval was denied and the projects will be funded by the developer with the potential for reimbursement from future assessment district indebtedness.

-The District also has an SRF Loan used for the Cool Valley Reservoir Cover-Liner replacement.
-This loan for \$3,368,992 is payable over a twenty-year term with interest at 1.6%.
+The District also has a State Revolving Fund Loan (SRF) used for the Cool Valley Reservoir Cover-Liner replacement.
+This loan for \$3,715,572 is payable over a twenty-year term (beginning in January 2018 and ending July 2037) with interest at 1.6%.

-The District had no general obligation bonded debt at June 30, 2019.
+The District had no general obligation bonded debt at June 30, 2020.
 As the District has issued no bonded debt for public placement since 1968, it is not rated by any investment rating service.